microsoft/CopilotHackathon/exercisefiles/node/README.md

 Demo project for running labs to evaluate Copilot viability

-> Make sure GitHub Copilot is configure and enabled for the current laguage, just check the status bar on the bottom right corner of VS Code.
+> Make sure GitHub Copilot is configure and enabled for the current language, just check the status bar on the bottom right corner of VS Code.

 ## Instructions